meldontaragon/cdw-unit-cell-generator/README.md

 I wrote this to be a useful program for computational work done with VASP.
-There are other tools out there as well and I can't promise compatability with them or that my code will produce identical results.
+There are other tools out there as well and I cannot promise compatability with them or that my code will produce identical results.
 Please verify the results and output on your own.